XingFramework/xing-book/workflow.md

 Note that the Mapper descends from HypermediaJSONMapper.
 HJM has quite a few methods in it and it would be beneficial to give it some study to figure out how it works.

+The following example is a deceptively simple case.
 The Mapper is often the most difficult part of a Backend Resource, especially if the resource has nested models and complicated validations.
 Don't be afraid to ask for help here!
 ```
 class DogMapper < HypermediaJSONMapper
   alias dog record